Sore Eyes: Causes + 15 Home Remedies And Prevention Tips

 5. Rose Water

 Rose water is a well-known home remedy for relieving eye soreness and tiredness.
-A herbal eye drop preparation containing rose water extracts as one of the ingredients was found to improve ophthalmic disorders like conjunctivitis, dry eye, and cataractsi XA condition where the natural lenses of the eyes become cloudy, causing blurry and hazy vision, especially in aged people.
+A herbal eye drop preparation containing rose water extracts as one of the ingredients was found to improve ophthalmic disorders like conjunctivitis, dry eye, and cataractsi A condition where the natural lenses of the eyes become cloudy, causing blurry and hazy vision, especially in aged people.
 (8).
+Therefore, this can be used as an effective home remedy for red eyes and eye infections.
+Always use pure rose water, as those available for cosmetic or other uses may contain additives or impurities that may irritate or harm the eyes.

 You Will Need